superguaricho/foxdot-mode/README.md

 Is not compatible with elpy.

-This code is in alpha state, are not very tested, by that reason is not in Melpa (May, 2020)
+This code is in alpha state, are not very tested, by that reason is not in Melpa (June, 2020).